 Financial assets and liabilities are recognised when the company becomes party to the contractual provisions of the instrument.
 Financial assets are derecognised when the contractual rights to the cash flows from the financial asset expire or if the company transfers the financial asset and the transfer qualifies for derecognition.
-A transferred financial asset qualifies for derecognition if the company transfers substantially all the risks and rewards of ownership of the financial asset or if the company neither transfers nor retains substantially all the risks and rewards of ownership of the financial asset but does not retain control.
+A transferred financial asset qualifies for derecognition if the company transfers substantially all the risks and rewards of ownership of the financial asset but does not retain control.
 Financial liabilities are derecognised only when they are extinguished, i.e., when the obligation specified in the contract is discharged or cancelled or expires.